raulnq/Jal.Bootstrapper/README.md

         public bool Result { get; private set; }
     }

-**Create an instance of your class and add it to the CompositeBootstrapper class**
+Create an instance of your class and add it to the CompositeBootstrapper class

 	var bootstrapper = new DoSomethingBootstrapper();

 	var composite = new CompositeBootstrapper(new IBootstrapper[] { bootstrapper });

-**Call the Configure method of the CompositeBootstrapper class**
+Call the Configure method of the CompositeBootstrapper class

 	composite.Configure();

-**Check the results of your Bootstrapper class looking the property Result**
+Check the results of your Bootstrapper class looking the property Result

 	var result = bootstrapper.Result;

+##Implementations

+* Jal.Bootstrapper.AutoMapper
+* Jal.Bootstrapper.CastleWindsor
+* Jal.Bootstrapper.LightInject
+* Jal.Bootstrapper.Serilog.Sinks.Splunk